-History Of Appleland Orchard
+History of Appleland Orchard

-The development of the orchard began in 1946 by a man named George Schroeder.
-Mr. Schroeder was blind at the time he developed and planted the original 70 acre orchard, comprised of many apple varieties, two types of pears, cherries, and plums.
-When the trees were planted, Schroeder kept record of each individual tree on an index card which remained the system of record until the orchard was sold in 1963 to Stuart Carlson.
+The development of the orchard began in 1946 by George Schroeder.
+Mr. Schroeder was legally blind at the time he developed and planted the original 70 acre orchard.
+Interesting note: Schroeder kept record of each individual tree on an index card which remained the system of record until the orchard was sold in 1963 to Stuart Carlson.
 Carlson owned the orchard for several years and is the source of the orchard’s current name, Appleland.

-The orchard was expanded in 1978 beyond its boundaries in Belgium, Wisconsin, when the farm on Highway 57 in the Town of Saukville, Wisconsin was purchased.
-Approximately 20 additional acres of apples were planted shortly after the purchase of the Saukville farm.
+The orchard expanded in 1978 beyond its boundaries in Belgium, when the family purchased the farm on Highway 57 in Fredonia, Wisconsin.
+Approximately 20 additional acres of apples were planted shortly after the purchase of the Fredonia farm.
 In the meantime, the original apple trees planted by Schroeder were aging and the process of replacement plantings of the large, older trees with dwarf trees began.
 The last original trees were removed in 2014, closing an era of the large apple tree.
 Dwarf trees were just a stepping stone in apple tree development.
 Modernization and new methods once again began to take hold.
 In 2011, Appleland started using a trellis system for new plantings.
 Using a different tree rootstock, pruning and training processes, the trees are trellised similar to grapevines.
 This new method provides a better quality apple and higher yield per acre.
 The orchard at present includes 15+ apple varieties, 3 varieties of pears, plums, pumpkins and squash.

-In 2009, the Appleland Farm Market on Highway 57 in Fredonia, Wisconsin, opened its doors in 2009 with a vision of old-fashioned family fun.
+Appleland Farm Market located on Highway 57 in Fredonia, Wisconsin, opened its doors in 2009 with a vision of old-fashioned family fun.
 The roadside market previously resided at the family’s homestead at the orchard property location in Belgium, Wisconsin.
-Kaye greeted customers for 42 years in the Sales Room, from 1967 to that location’s closing in 2008.
+Kaye greeted customers for 42 years in the Sales Room, from 1967 until that location’s closing in 2008.
 Kaye was a one-person operation for the majority of the time during those years.
 The Sales Room consisted of a small open hallway where apples were displayed with three walk-in coolers.